craig1123/react-recipes/README.md

 ### `useKeyPress(f)`

-Gives the dimensions of any element
+Adds keydown/keyup listeners to any key

 #### Arguments

-- `targetKey: string`: A key on the keyboard.
+- `targetKey: String`: A key on the keyboard.
 Required

 #### Returns